Utility and energy bill assistance programs in Maine.

-A variety of assistance programs can provide help to Maine residents with paying utility, heating, and energy bills.
-Many of the resources and assistance programs are administered directly by utility companies.
-Other financial aid may be provided by the state of Maine to the low income, elderly, and others who are facing a crisis.
+The goal is to help low income families, as well as seniors, the disabled or working poor, keep their power on.
+Other financial aid may be provided by the state of Maine as well as charity aid from utility providers.
+The programs can help the low income, elderly, and others who are facing a crisis.
 Get information on the various programs and options available.

 Central Maine Power – The Electricity Lifeline Program may be able to offer qualified working poor and low-income customers a credit on their monthly utility or electric bill.
 This credit is based on total household income and it is also based upon the estimated electricity usage and is applied to your utility bill for the same amount each and every month, up to 12 months.
 Call 1-800-750-4000.